hms-dbmi/genocat/_tools/MochiView.markdown

 ---
 layout: tool
 title: MochiView
 paper: https://bmcbiol.biomedcentral.com/articles/10.1186/1741-7007-8-49
-paper_title: MochiView: versatile software for genome browsing and DNA motif analysis
+paper_title: "MochiView: versatile software for genome browsing and DNA motif analysis"
 doi: 10.1186/1741-7007-8-49
 browser: http://www.johnsonlab.ucsf.edu/mochi
 abstract: As high-throughput technologies rapidly generate genome-scale data, it becomes increasingly important to visually integrate these data so that specific hypotheses can be formulated and tested., , We present MochiView, a platform-independent Java software that integrates browsing of genomic sequences, features, and data with DNA motif visualization and analysis in a visually-appealing and user-friendly application., , While highly versatile, the software is particularly useful for organizing, exploring, and analyzing large genomic data sets, such as those from deep RNA sequencing, chromatin immunoprecipitation experiments (ChIP-Seq and ChIP-Chip), and transcriptional profiling.
 MochiView provides an extensive suite of utilities to identify and to explore connections between these data sets and short sequence motifs present in DNA or RNA.